CLopez021/MineArena/README.md

 </h1>
 <p>A Forge mod built for Minecraft Java 1.21.1 that allows you to build anything in Minecraft using the power of AI.
 The AI uses a text prompt to generate a 3D model of your idea, which you can then place into your Minecraft world.
 Alternatively, you can import your own 3D model files.</p>
 <p>Models are automatically converted into a voxelized, blocky representations complete with textures and color matching.
 Players can scale, rotate, and position models in-game using intuitive keyboard and mouse controls, or through commands for more fine-tuned adjustments. </p>
-<p>This mod supports .obj and .stl file formats, and provides a real-time preview of the model as it is transformed and placed within the world.</p>
+<p>This mod supports .obj file format, and provides a real-time preview of the model as it is transformed and placed within the world.</p>

 ## Demo